 Bob Fulkerson is the State Director and co-founder of PLAN.
 He worked as Executive Director of Citizen Alert, a statewide grassroots watchdog organization, from 1984 to 1994.
 He has also served as adjunct faculty at the UNR School of Social Work, teaching classes on oppression and privilege.
 A fifth-generation Nevadan, Bob was on the staff of Senator Paul Laxalt while attending George Washington University.
-Bob serves on the boards of ProgressNow Nevada, High Country News and The Note Ables, a performing arts group for the disabled.
+Bob serves on the boards of High Country News and The Note Ables, a performing arts group for the disabled.
 He is a 2006-7 fellow in the Rockwood Leadership Program’s yearlong National Fellowship for Transformative Leadership in the nonprofit sector, and a recipient of the “Leadership for A Changing World” Award from the Ford Foundation.
 Bob received the Arcus Social Justice Leadership Fellowship at Kalamazoo College in 2011.
 In addition to his work, Bob’s premier loves are his life partner and family, teaching yoga, and all aspects of nature in the Great Basin and Sierra Nevada.

-Jan Gilbert is also a cofounder of PLAN and has lived in Nevada since 1982.
+Jan Gilbert is also a co-founder of PLAN and has lived in Nevada since 1982.
 She retired from PLAN in 2012 and now serves as Northern Nevada director emerita.
-A teacher by training, she was responsible for the majority of PLAN’s lobbying efforts at the state Legislature, where she has forged invaluable relationships over the past 18 years.
+A teacher by training, she was responsible for the majority of PLAN’s lobbying efforts at the state Legislature, where she has forged invaluable relationships over 18 years.
 Jan’s areas of expertise include a range of social and economic justice issues.
 She was also the staff leader on PLAN’s Racial Equity Report Card.

 Stacey Shinn, Jan Gilbert Social Justice Fellow at PLAN.
 Stacey started with PLAN as a Master of Social Work intern, working with Jan Gilbert at the legislature and heading up our mining accountability work in Northern Nevada.
 Stacey recently graduated from the University of Nevada, Reno with her MSW in social work and in June of 2012 she will start as a PLAN employee taking over Jan’s legislative duties.

 Howard Watts III is PLAN’s Field Director.
 Starting with PLAN in 2008 on a 6-month Generation Change Fellowship, he brings years of organizing, outreach, and public education experience to PLAN.
-A Vegas native and UNLV graduate, Howard coordinates PLAN’s civic engagement, leadership development and youth programs.
-He has worked his entire adult life in volunteering and helping others, and currently serves on the boards of GLSEN Southern Nevada and the Pushback Network.
+A Vegas native and UNLV graduate, Howard coordinates PLAN’s civic engagement programs.
+He has worked his entire adult life in volunteering and helping others.